sandeepzgk/GameProbe/server/README.md

     serverless client deploy --stage prod # for deploying the static website to production environment.
     ```

+## Testing
+1. This project uses Postman for API testing and you can download local copy of postman from https://www.postman.com/
+2. Postman collection is available at https://www.postman.com/sandeepzgk/workspace/vtgame-platform
+    * This collection is configured with the API and enviroment variables to test out the APIs

 ## For Local Environment
 1. Install Local SERVERLESS for Debug
     ```bash